Introduction

 import cshelve

-Section titled “Using Pathlib with cshelve”Unlike the standard shelve
+Section titled “Using Pathlib with cshelve”Unlike the standard shelve, cshelve fully supports Pathlib:

 from pathlib import Pathimport cshelve

-[default]provider = azure-blobaccount_url = $ACCOUNT_URLauth_type = passwordlesscontainer_name = $CONTAINER_NAME
+[default]provider = azure-blobaccount_url = $ACCOUNT_URLauth_type = passwordlesscontainer_name = $CONTAINER_NAMEEnvironment variables (ACCOUNT_URL, CONTAINER_NAME) must be set.

 Customizing Provider Parameters